karlo-babic/gamedev/1-Init.md

         - Both the Player and the floor need colliders to prevent the player from passing through the floor.
 They should already have them (Capsule has a collider by default, as does the Plane).
     - Click on the play button to start the game.
         - The player should fall to the floor and collide with it.
-    - To prevent the capsule from falling over upon collision, select the Player GameObject, go to the Inspector, expand Constraints, and select Freeze Rotation for the X and Z axes.
+    - To prevent the capsule from falling over upon collision, select the Player GameObject, go to the Inspector, expand Constraints, and select Freeze Rotation for the X, Y, and Z axes.

 ## Player initial controller (movement)
 - In the Project window, right-click on the Assets folder and create a new folder named "Scripts".